LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 ## Description

-### 1. Performing a single network request
+### 1. Perform single network request

-Performs a single network request and returns the result back to the `Activity`.
+Performs a single network request to get the latest Android Versions.

-### 2. Performing two sequential network requests
+### 2. Perform two sequential network requests

-Performs one network request after the other.
+Performs two network requests sequentially.
+First it retrieves recent Android Versions and then it requests the features of the latest version.

 ### 7. Room and Coroutines